Stocks Extend Gains After Fed Decision

 Investors say comments from large companies have lifted sentiment, even as trade tensions and slowing global growth continue to hang over markets.

-Apple shares climbed 6.6% even as the iPhone maker posted its first holiday-quarter decline in revenue and profit in more than a decade and warned the slowdown in its core iPhone business and weakness in China has spilled into this year.
+Apple shares climbed 6% even though the iPhone maker posted its first holiday-quarter decline in revenue and profit in more than a decade and warned the slowdown in its core iPhone business and weakness in China has spilled into this year.

 Chip maker Advanced Micro Devices surged 17% after projecting stronger-than-expected revenue for the year.